jkosik/slackbot/README.md

 * @secbot nova list 123456
 * @secbot rce 10.12.13.14 date 444475

-# SLACK TTS
+# Slack TTS
-`slack_tts.py` utilizes "Slack Legacy token" issued for bot (Bots integration).
-Script listens to posts send to all channels bot is invited to.
+`slack_tts.py` utilizes "Slack Legacy token" issued for bot (part of Bots integration).
+Script listens to posts present in all channels where bot is invited to.
 Script parses outputs and plays via speakers.

-When running on MacOS, no need to gtts library.
-MacOS has embedded tts via `say` binary.
-On Linux use gtts library and mpg321 for playing generated mp3 files.
+When running on MacOS, no need to import gtts library.
+MacOS has embedded tts via `say` binary and can be used directly When on Linux, please use gtts library and mpg321 for playing generated mp3 files.